google/xls/docs_src/dslx_reference.md

         in enumerate(x) {...
 ```

-### for Expression
+### `for` Expression

-DSLX currently supports synthesis of "counted" for loops (loops that have a
+DSLX currently supports synthesis of "counted" `for` loops (loops that have a
 clear upper bound on their number of iterations).
 These loops are capable of
 being generated as unrolled pipeline stages: when generating a pipeline, the XLS
 compiler will unroll and specialize the iterations.

-NOTE In the future support for loops with an unbounded number of iterations may
+NOTE In the future, support `for` loops with an unbounded number of iterations
-be permitted, but will only be possible to synthesize as a time-multiplexed
+may be permitted, but will only be possible to synthesize as a time-multiplexed
 implementation, since pipelines cannot be unrolled indefinitely.

-#### Blueprint
+#### Syntax

 ```
 for (index, accumulator): (type-of-index, type-of-accumulator) in iterable {